sainathadapa/sainathadapa.github.io/snippets.md

 <div class="breaker"></div>

-### 2017-02-17 Generating a consolidated RSS feed from various sources
+### 17th Feb, 2017 - Generating a consolidated RSS feed from various sources
 I wrote a script that creates a consolidated feed from various subreddits and other RSS/Atom feeds (I use Google news feeds for specific topics), ensuring that the feed doesn't have duplicate entries.
 [Here is the source code.](https://github.com/sainathadapa/generate-rss-feed)

 <div class="breaker"></div>

-### 2016-10-30 Simple S3 class for circular objects such as hour, day of week, etc
+### 30th Oct, 2016 - Simple S3 class for circular objects such as hour, day of week, etc
 For some objective that I long forgotten, I needed a hour-minute (without the date part) object, which would wrap back to 00:00 after 23:59.
 I managed with using POSIXct objects when I actually needed this class.
 Today, I wrote a small S3 class implementation of it, in case I needed it at a later time.
 Head over to [README](https://github.com/sainathadapa/circularObjs) page, if you want to know the further details.